Databricks

 6. Add the Connections in Monte Carlo

-This step uses the Monte Carlo UI to add the Connections.
+Create Monte Carlo connections using the credentials previously configured.
 Please ensure the the SQL Warehouses are turned on in order to add the connections.

 1. To add the Connections, navigate to the Integrations page in Monte Carlo.
 If this page is not visible to you, please reach out to your account representative.